-- 1. Rub briskly with thumb to make a ball, then remove. - Soak area with liquid hand dishwashing detergent before removing glue as described in step 1.
+- Rub briskly with thumb to make a ball, then remove.
+OR - Soak area with liquid hand dishwashing detergent before removing glue as described in step 1.

-IMPORTANT: DO NOT USE rubbing alcohol or flammable or toxic solvents, such as acetone, gasoline, carbon tetrachloride, etc. These can damage the finish.
+IMPORTANT: DO NOT USE sharp instruments, rubbing alcohol flammable fluids or abrasive cleaners.
+These can damage the finish.
+See "Important Safety Instructions" on page 3.